begoon/go-svelte/README.md

 # Go + Svelte

+## Intro

 This project uses Svelte (not SvelteKit) and Go to build a single executable web application with modern dynamic web pages powered by Svelte.

+### Note - what this project is and what isn't?

+This **is a demo project** which can be used as a skeleton for other projects.

+This project is **not a library or framework**.
+The best way is to clone or fork the repo and start tweaking it into your own application.
+The author is happy to take PRs, but those PR should improve the project demo purpose.

+## Why may you try the project?

+Go is a perfect tool to build networks and web servers.
+Try this project if you want to build a web server and host your web app, a self-contained single binary.
+The single binary can be deployed in a tiny scratch container to GCP or AWS or dropped as an executable to a VPS.

+You may start with HTMX if your web app does not require complex reactive behaviour.
+If it does, you add Alpine JS for more complicated visual effects, but still without a build step for the HTML/JS frontend.

+Finally, you should try Svelte if you develop an advanced reactive web application.
+Svelte is a fantastic framework for building web applications, but it requires the build step and routing on the server if your application has multiple independent pages.
+The project helps using Go and Svelte together.

+## What does the project do?

 The Go server provides routing, server-side data loading and injection if necessary.
 Also, the Go server can do hot reloading during development via a websocket monitor.